About This Medicine

 - Talk to your doctor or a pharmacist before you give medicine to reduce a fever in a baby 3 months of age or younger.
 You need to make sure that a young baby's fever isn't a sign of a serious illness.

-- Acetaminophen and ibuprofen are different products with different dosing recommendations.
-Talk to your child's doctor or a pharmacist before switching back and forth between doses of acetaminophen and ibuprofen.
+- Some people try switching back and forth between doses of acetaminophen and ibuprofen.
+Talk to your child's doctor or a pharmacist before trying it.
 When you switch between two medicines, there's a chance that your child will get too much medicine.

 - Do not use acetaminophen if your child is allergic to it.